 You’ll have a Less Stable Income

-Fixed-term leases last for far much longer, usually between 6 months and a year.
+A fixed-term lease lasts for far much longer, usually between 6 months and a year.
 Also, unlike month-to-month leases, breaking fixed-term leases carries certain financial and legal ramifications.

 Bottom Line

-So, is a month-to-month lease better for landlords?
+So, is a month-to-month tenancy better for landlords?
 It depends!
 Examine both the pros and cons to determine whether it’s the best option for you.
 For expert help in managing your rental property, turn to the experts at KRS Holdings.
 We can help maximize your ROI and provide you peace of mind.
 Get in touch to learn more about our management services!